 The ROMP process

-Each ROMP site goes through a series of phases before it enters one of the District’s long-term water level or water quality monitoring networks.
+Each ROMP site goes through a series of phases before the final phase of being incorporated into one of the District’s long-term water level or water quality monitoring networks.
 The phases include:

 - Site Acquisition